PROJECTS

 orbit analysis

-Thomas Papanikolaou’ research on dynamic orbit analysis of Gravity Recovery And Climate Experiment (GRACE) and Gravity Field and Steady-State Ocean Circulation (GOCE) missions, was supported by research grants including the post-doctoral research’ excellence scholarship by Aristotle University (2013-2014).
+Thomas Papanikolaou’ research on dynamic orbit analysis of Gravity Recovery And Climate Experiment (GRACE) and Gravity Field and Steady-State Ocean Circulation (GOCE) missions, was supported by research grants including the post-doctoral research’ excellence scholarship by the Aristotle University’ Research Committee during 2013-2014.

 Image: ESA study report’ cover (Tsoulis et al. 2011)